Vernon Tava

 Vernon Ivan Tava is a barrister living in Auckland, New Zealand.
-He is the founder and leader of the Sustainable New Zealand Party and a former candidate for the Green Party of Aotearoa New Zealand.
+He is the founder and leader of the Sustainable New Zealand Party and a former candidate for the Green Party of Aotearoa, New Zealand.

 Education and business career

-Vernon Tava graduated with a Master of Laws degree (LL.M) with first class honours from the University of Auckland in 2011 and was awarded the Fowlds Memorial Prize (2010) for most distinguished postgraduate student in law.
+Vernon Tava graduated with a Master of Laws degree (LL.M) with first-class honours from the University of Auckland in 2011 and was awarded the Fowlds Memorial Prize (2010) for the most distinguished postgraduate student in law.
 He worked as a solicitor at the Grey Lynn Neighbourhood Law Office and Auckland Community Law Centre from 2013-2016.
 He was a business broker with Divest Business Sales from 2016-2020.
-He now practises law as a criminal defence barrister.
+He now practices law as a criminal defence barrister.

 Political career

 Local-body politics

-Tava lives in Auckland, and served as a member of the Waitematā Local Board between 2013 and 2019 representing the left-wing City Vision ticket, which is affiliated with both the Labour and Green parties.
+Tava lives in Auckland and served as a member of the Waitematā Local Board between 2013 and 2019, representing the left-wing City Vision ticket, which is affiliated with both the Labour and Green parties.
 He also served as a resource consent commissioner during his time as a local board member.

 Green Party

-Tava was a member of the Green Party of Aotearoa New Zealand until resigning from the party in late February 2017.
-While a member of the Green Party, he served as their Auckland co-convenor, Standing Orders Convenor on the National Executive, and as their electorate candidate for Northcote in 2011.
+Tava was a member of the Green Party of Aotearoa, New Zealand, until resigning from the party in late February 2017.
+While a member of the Green Party, he served as their Auckland co-conveyor, Standing Orders Convenor on the National Executive, and as their electorate candidate for Northcote in 2011.
 In 2015, Tava contested the Green Party's male co-leadership election.
 He campaigned on returning to the party's roots and core values as neither left nor right wing and placing the environment back at the top of party priorities.
 The male co-leadership contest was ultimately won by first-term List MP and former management consultant, James Shaw, with Tava coming third-equal with Gareth Hughes MP, both receiving one delegate vote each.

 In late February 2017, Tava quit the Green Party, claiming that the party had strayed away from environmentalism and become "too socialist."
 During the 2017 New Zealand general election, he joined the 2017 campaign team of the centre-right National Party's East Coast Bays candidate Erica Stanford.
 Tava then sought the National Party nomination in the 2018 Northcote by-election.
 He did not make National's candidate shortlist.